-Nature has arranged it so that the things we do often, can be delegated to automatic systems within our bodies and minds.
+Nature has arranged it so that the things we do often, are delegated to automatic systems within our bodies and minds.
 We don’t have to think about breathing, walking, eating, and most things we do every day.
 And if we want to make a change to a habit, it takes various degrees of discomfort to do that.
-Discomfort is baked-in to change.
-It makes sense for it to be this way.
+Discomfort is baked-in to change and it makes sense for it to be this way — because it leaves us free to think of other things until there is something we consciously need to alter.
+This is what allows change to happen but with coherence.
+Otherwise if change were to happen the moment we thought of it, there would surely be chaos at all times.
 Nature has been around a long time and has learned these things through mistakes it made.
 We are like this too — if we use our brains.

 We must welcome the opportunity to stretch, at least a little, by embracing change and not dread it.
 Change keeps us supple and able to meet the challenges of living on this unpredictable earth.
 Our survival now begs that we become familiar with change, because if we dally longer, change will be more discomfiting than we can imagine.
 And change will then be forced upon us.
 We need to change before the pain becomes unbearable.
 It already is for many on earth now, but too many are still fixated on staying the same and doing things in the same way thus continuing the degradation that will eventually eat all of us up.

 Money based on greed suits the lowest characteristics of the human soul — competition, one-upmanship, “might-is-right” and other unequal-types of thinking.
 It’s supremacy thinking.
 But it needn’t be so.
-Not if we earned money for caring for the planet and for our fellows.
-Then we would earn money for planting trees, hemp, sequestering carbon, using renewable energies, keeping a low carbon and water footprint, caring for sick neighbors or family members, buying organic, building soil and a host of other habits that encourage the behaviors which we desire and that are favorable to the restoration of the environment and health of each person.
+Not if money was not born of debt.
+Then money could be “earned” for planting trees, hemp, sequestering carbon, using renewable energies, keeping a low carbon and water footprint, caring for sick neighbors or family members, buying organic, building soil and a host of other habits that encourage the behaviors which we desire and that are favorable to the restoration of the environment and health of each person.